#WPFD2026

 Featuring voices and stories that span IPI’s global network, this film is an homage to the resilience of IPI’s members and partners at the forefront of defending press freedom around the world — from Ukraine, Turkey, the Philippines, Mexico, the United States, Gaza, and Hungary.

 Since 1950, the IPI global network has been a crucial forum for journalists and editors to come together to safeguard press freedom and the journalism that sustains democracy.
-At a moment of seismic change in our world, we’re continuing that legacy, supporting news leaders grappling with disruption, working with our network in defence of journalists’ rights, and identifying ways to strengthen quality, public interest journalism.
+At a moment of seismic change in our world, we’re continuing that legacy, supporting news leaders grappling with disruption, working with our network in defence of journalists’ rights, and identifying ways to strengthen quality journalism that serves the public interest.

 Independent media are the critical infrastructure of free societies, shedding light on the truth and holding power to account.
-On World Press Freedom Day this year, we call on global leaders around the world to recognize this critical turning point and moment of opportunity to help us build an environment in which the free press can thrive.
+On World Press Freedom Day this year, we call on global leaders to step up to support independent journalists and press freedom, which are indispensable to free society and democracy.”

 – IPI Executive Director Scott Griffen